-It’s great when you find that perfect location to shoot your project and even better when it provides fantastic vistas for the aerial shots!
+It’s great when you find that perfect location to shoot your project and even better when it provides fantastic angles for the drone shots!
 But can you legally fly a drone there?

 First things first, WE NEED AN ADDRESS!

 Having an exact location is the only way we can determine the legal requirements for your drone shots!
 Precision Aerial Filmworks now utilizes the FAA’s LAANC system.
-LAANC is the Low Altitude Authorization and Notification Capability, a collaboration between FAA and Industry.
+LAANC is the Low Altitude Authorization and Notification Capability.
 It directly supports UAS integration into the airspace.

-So when trying to determine if your location will work for aerials, please have addresses available and contact Miami's best Drone company - Precision Aerial Filmworks!
+So when trying to determine if your location will work for aerials, please have location addresses available and contact a professional FAA certified drone operator at Precision Aerial Filmworks!